 CVE-2025-7771 Detail

-This CVE record has been marked for NVD enrichment efforts.
+This CVE record is not being prioritized for NVD enrichment efforts due to resource or other concerns.
 DescriptionThrottleStop.sys, a legitimate driver, exposes two IOCTL interfaces that allow arbitrary read and write access to physical memory via the MmMapIoSpace function.
 This insecure implementation can be exploited by a malicious user-mode application to patch the running Windows kernel and invoke arbitrary kernel functions with ring-0 privileges.
 The vulnerability enables local attackers to execute arbitrary code in kernel context, resulting in privilege escalation and potential follow-on attacks, such as disabling security software or bypassing kernel-level protections.
 ThrottleStop.sys version 3.0.0.0 and possibly others are affected.
 Apply updates per vendor instructions.
 Metrics

 NVD enrichment efforts reference publicly available information to associate